cncf/tag-security/assessments/projects/openkruise/self-assessment.md

   in the desiredstate based on the user-configuration.
 It checks the resources across all of the nodes and ensures they are up-to-date.

 - `kruise-webhook` - Used for admission control.
-It intercepts and validates requests coming from the `kruise-operator`.
-The `kruise-webhook-service` is important for calling the `kube-apiserver`.
+It intercepts，validates and potentially mutates requests coming from the `kruise-operator`.
+The `kruise-webhook` is important since the `kube-apiserver` will fail the request if the calling to the `kruise-webhook` fails.

 #### `kruise-daemon`